 13. Apps icons go missing in the Finder

-Method 1: Simply click on WiFi in the menu bar and turn WiFi Off.
+Method 1: Click on Wi-Fi in the menu bar and turn Wi-Fi Off.
 And then wait for 10-15 seconds and reconnect to it.
-Try this for several times if it doesn't fix the WiFi problem after the first try.

 - 1. Click the Apple icon at the upper left, and then choose System Preferences.

 - 2. Find Network and then create a new Network location which usually show as Automatic.

 - 3. Choose Edit Locations, click on the + button to create a new location, and then click Done.

 - 4. Re-join a known working Wi-Fi network.